thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-3.md

 So the formula □ p → p characterizes the frame property 'reflexivity'.

 In general, formula φ characterizes the frame property P means: F has property P iff F ⊨ φ.
+If you need to prove that a formula characterizes a property, you need to prove this bi-implication in _both_ directions.

 ## Modal equivalence
 Two states M, w and M', w' are modally equivalent if they satisfy the same formulas.